 Where To Find Clothing Manufacturers For Startups

-Here is how to find them.
+Here is how to find clothing manufacturing companies.

 The other day I got an email from a brand asking me for my ethical supply chain list.
 I let them know, that list was only for my students and clients, and not for free.